RaveJS/rave-start-angular/README.md

 ## Using the built-in server with another port

-The included server, [serv](https://github.com/scothis/serv) is set to port 8000 by default.
+The included web server, [serv](https://github.com/scothis/serv) is set to port 8000 by default.
 You can change it to 1337, for instance, with the following
 steps: